thar0x29a/basm/README.md

 print "Hello World\n"  // not working
 print("Hello World\n") // working
 ```
-There are only very few commands such as `arch` and `include` remaining in our syntax.

 ### Dataypes
 Since I upgraded bass from an macro to an script language it also knows some Datatypes.
 They will be selected implicite by the value that you store inside of it.